 The Huntingdon Valley Athletic Association is organized exclusively for the development and ability to provide youth sports and activities.
-The organization shall operate with the intent to help promote and assist, in conjunction with our local township & school district, the growth and development of our youth by offering organized sports venues and activities.
+The organization shall operate with the intent to help promote and assist, in conjunction with our local township and school district, the growth and development of our youth by offering organized sports venues and activities.

 HVAA is geographically defined as the area covered by Lower Moreland Township and Bryn Athyn Borough.
 We do allow residents of other areas to participate in our programs, as long as facility space is available.
 Our playing fields and facilities are located in Lower Moreland and Bryn Athyn.
 The HVAA office is located in the Red Lion Gym, at 625 Red Lion Road, Huntingdon Valley.
 Use the Directions link to the left to locate our playing fields and facilities for all sports, and our office.